tdignan87/QuizMania/README.md

 This is the first time i have written any software using data from a API.
 I ensured i tested every line of code and thoroughly went through all my code in blocks to understand the log and test in the console.
 I have learned a great deal from doing this of how API's work, and how Javascript can collect data from them.
 Testing was done by myself and also by peers and fellow students.

+#### Test Planning:
+ Prior to doing any coding i knew i had to do the work in "blocks" to achieve my overall goal otherwise I would get overwelmed and skip core things.
+My wireframes helped greatly as it allowed me to pick a section and then work on that specific area until the functionality and code was all working before moving onto the next.